Our Client Stories

 Meet “Noah”

-Dilemma: A single mother of two navigating a challenging divorce, making $64k.
+A single mother of two navigating a challenging divorce, making $64k.
 Noah sought to achieve financial stability and build an emergency fund after experiencing a sudden loss of financial support.
 While she had a clear vision of starting a nonprofit and leaving a legacy for her children, she lacked a sustainable system for essential bills and faced a significant monthly deficit of $2k/month following the divorce.

 Meet “Quincy”